SEED ALLIANCE

 GOVERNING PHILOSOPHY

 Human beings are unique and metaphysically valuable.
 They possess inherent worth that precedes the state, the market, and every institution.
-Society must be structured in a way that honors and fosters human dignity, as an organizing principle with real consequences for how we build schools, design economies, and sustain communities.
+Society must be structured to honor and foster human dignity: an organizing principle with real consequences for how we build schools, design economies, and sustain communities.

 The human person is primary.
 The family is the foundational institution.
 Education exists to form capable and responsible adults.
-Work is formative as well as economic.
+Work is formative and economic.
 Economic systems exist to serve households.
 Local institutions closest to the family carry the greatest responsibility.

 Edmund Burke understood society as a compact between the dead, the living, and the unborn.
 We are trustees of the civilization we inhabit, not its owners.
 And as Chesterton cautioned: do not remove a fence until you understand why it was built.

-The alternative frameworks on offer, technocratic progressivism on one hand and atomizing libertarianism on the other, both get the human person wrong in ways that produce predictable and measurable damage.
-SEED is a response to both failures, built on the conviction that strong mediating institutions are the precondition for genuine human flourishing.
+Technocratic progressivism and atomizing libertarianism both get the human person wrong in ways that produce predictable and measurable damage.
+SEED is built on the conviction that strong mediating institutions are the precondition for genuine human flourishing.

 ORGANIZATIONAL DISCIPLINE